Gentleman-Programming/Gentleman.Dots/README.md

 ## Description

-This repository contains customized configurations for a complete development environment, including Neovim, Fish, Zsh, Tmux, Zellij, and terminal emulators like Alacritty, WezTerm, and Kitty.
+This repository contains customized configurations for a complete development environment, including Neovim, Fish, Zsh, **Nushell**, Tmux, Zellij, and terminal emulators like Alacritty, WezTerm, and Kitty.
 You can choose between automatic and manual installation methods depending on your preference and operating system. **Important:** Windows users must follow the manual installation instructions before running the script.

 ## Installation (Automatic Recommended!)